-As at December 31, 2021 and 2020, the Company assessed a nil probability of default for all of its financial assets measured at amortized cost.
+As at December 31, 2021 and 2020, the Company assessed a probability of default of 3.18% and nil, respectively, for all of its financial assets measured at amortized cost.

-The assumptions used by the Company is estimating PD is disclosed in Note 19.
+The assumptions used by the Company is estimating PD is disclosed in Note 21.

-Loss given default (LGD)
+Loss Given Default (LGD)